laughing0li/TechniqueFinder/AdminGuide.md

    (ii) Select in the &quot;Category Type&quot;.
 For &quot;Sample Preparation&quot; or &quot;Experimental Instruments&quot; just pick &quot;Sample Preparation&quot; or &quot;Experimental Instrument&quot;.

-   Note if you choose &quot;Age Determination&quot; or &quot;Elemental Composition&quot; or &quot;Isotopic Analysis&quot; this technique will be displayed in the &quot;Geochemical Analysis and Age Determination&quot; section.
+   Note if you choose &quot;Age Determination&quot; or &quot;Elemental Composition&quot; or &quot;Isotopic Analysis&quot; the associated technique will be displayed in the &quot;Geochemical Analysis and Age Determination&quot; section.

    (iii) Select the &quot;Analysis Type&quot;.
 This is really only used by instruments which will be displayed in the &quot;Geochemical Analysis&quot; section.
 Therefore, if you chose &quot;Age Determination&quot; or &quot;Elemental Composition&quot; or &quot;Isotopic Analysis&quot; in (ii), then you should choose &quot;Spot Analysis&quot; or &quot;Whole Rock or Mineral Separates&quot; or &quot;Both&quot;.
 Otherwise just choose &quot;Not Applicable&quot;.